sinjidk/fishfalsehoods/README.md

   - [You will stand for Tornado Shark (!!)](https://docs.google.com/spreadsheets/d/1AgHCAVoGYDpNJSLidF0mgSa0wo4MKHOhYpIDLprZtb8/edit?gid=816149282#gid=816149282).
 - All big fish require a Tome of Folklore to be caught.
   - ARR zones do not have folklore books.
-  - Several big fish in Heavensward do not require their local tomes, such as Captain Nemo.
+  - Several big fish in Heavensward do not require their local tomes: Captain Nemo, Flarefish, Hailfinder, Fat Purse, The Ewer King and Augmented High Allagan Helmet.
 - Each fishing spot can only be found on one map.
   - The Derelicts can be cast into from both The Buttress and The Canopy of Eulmore.
   - Northwest Bronze Lake and Northeast Bronze Lake used to be one unified fishing hole [but were seperated in 3.51](https://na.finalfantasyxiv.com/lodestone/topics/detail/12ed915838dbdc22fe36871a2604f9b1d97b848d) after [catching King of the Spring from Outer La Noscea would crash the server](https://na.finalfantasyxiv.com/lodestone/news/detail/43d7d7c526e1ebac15e4ebff1d58558c5c79e374).